Call us on

 This was the first mesothelioma case of its kind and represented a huge step forwards in how care costs were treated as part of compensation packages.

-The Tomlin Order went even further than the PPO in that it covered not just immunotherapy, but any future treatments our client might need even those which are currently in development or not yet available.
+The Tomlin Order went even further than a PPO.
+It covered immunotherapy and future treatments our client might need - even ones that were still in development or not yet available.

-This was a crucial breakthrough in a field where new medical treatments are being developed all the time and costs are on the rise.
+This was a crucial breakthrough in a field where new medical treatments are developed all the time and costs are going up.